multiversx/mx-sdk-py-cli/CLI.md

 options:
-  -h, --help                                      show this help message and exit --bytecode BYTECODE                             the file containing the WASM bytecode --abi ABI                                       the ABI file of the Multisig Smart Contract --quorum QUORUM                                 the number of signatures required to approve a proposal --board-members BOARD_MEMBERS [BOARD_MEMBERS ...]
+  -h, --help                                      show this help message and exit --bytecode BYTECODE                             the file containing the WASM bytecode --quorum QUORUM                                 the number of signatures required to approve a proposal --board-members BOARD_MEMBERS [BOARD_MEMBERS ...]
                                                   the bech32 addresses of the board members